OlenEnkeli/shiny-rpc-python/README.md

-# shiny-rpc-python
+# ✨ Shiny RPC

-Minimalistic RPC standard for your microservices
+> Minimalistic RPC standard for your microservices